Dutch government backs euthanasia for under-12s | DW | 14.10.2020

 Health Minister Hugo de Jonge said he would now draft regulations for the practice, which is expected to be implemented in the next few months.

-Child euthanasia is currently only legal in the Netherlands for children above the age of 12, and newborns with their parents' consent.
+Child euthanasia is currently only legal in the Netherlands for minors above the age of 12, and newborns with their parents' consent.

-Between the ages of 12 and 16, minors still require the consent of their parents.
+Between the ages of 12 and 16, children still require the consent of their parents.
 From 16 onwards, only the patient's consent is required.

-There is no legal provision covering children who fall between 1 and 12, and pediatricians have been calling for that to change.
+There is no legal provision covering children between one and 12, and pediatricians have been calling for that to change.

 Read more: Opinion: Assisted suicide is a matter of choice